tpaviot/ProcessScheduler/doc/objectives.rst

 - :func:`add_objective_start_latest`: maximize the start time of the first task to be scheduled,

 - :func:`add_objective_flowtime`: minimize flowtime.

+- :func:`add_objective_flowtime_single_resource`: minimize flowtime of a single resource on a specific time interval

 Single objective optimization
 -----------------------------